 The Clinical Portfolio is intended to provide an opportunity for students to demonstrate their clinical competence, creativity, and theoretical clarity, in a manner and setting similar to that which could be expected in a job interview situation.
-It is an assessment of the student learning outcome associated with clinical competence, ethical and professional conduct, attention to diversity and inclusionIt should be viewed as the culmination of the in-house clinical training aspect of the doctoral program, and it is designed to allow students to demonstrate the full range and depth of their clinical skills and theoretical knowledge.
-To submit a Clinical Portfolio for faculty review, a student must have successfully completed the Internal Practicum sequence.
-Student's wishing to enhance their clinical skills or theoretical knowledge may do so with additional practica, clinical work, or supervision before submitting their Clinical Portfolio.
+It is an assessment of the student learning outcome associated with advanced clinical theory, ethical and professional conduct, attention to diversity and inclusion as well as practice.
+It should be viewed as the culmination of the on-site clinical training aspect of the doctoral program, and it is designed to allow students to demonstrate the full range and depth of their clinical skills and theoretical knowledge.
+To submit a Clinical Portfolio for faculty review, a student must have successfully completed the minimum of four (4) required internal practicum courses, or be enrolled in the fourth.
+Student's wishing to enhance their clinical skills or theoretical knowledge may do so with additional practicums, clinical work, or supervision before submitting their Clinical Portfolio.